bogdanfinn/helheim-go/Readme.md

 It is not possible to use Bifrost with this library.
 This is due to the fact, that it is not possible to load a go library via CFFI into a go application.
 You end up with two go runtimes colliding.
 Bifrost is (partly?) written in go.
-If you want to use a TLS Client you have to implement your own TLS Client and pass the cookies from the helheim session to your client.
+If you want to use a TLS Client you have to implement your own TLS Client and pass the cookies from the helheim session to your client or wait until I implemented a open source TLS Client.

 ## Warning